 Progression to physical and psychological heroin addiction is swift for some and more gradual for others.
 This may depend on the available opportunities to use.
 As little as three days of injectable use is enough for physical addiction symptoms to occur.
 Many users only gradually spiral into daily use, either because they are afraid of needles or of becoming hooked.
 Sometimes another addict will administer the drug to novice users who then learn the procedure for themselves.

 Heroin addiction has been regarded as rapidly increasing in the North America, giving rise to alarm amongst the authorities and health professionals.
-The largest producers of heroin are Afghanistan, Pakistan, Myanmar, Thailand, Laos, Vietnam, Mexico, and Columbia.
+The largest producers of heroin in the world are Afghanistan, Pakistan, Myanmar, Thailand, Laos, Vietnam, Mexico, and Columbia.